Syn-Nine/four-emoji-concepts/README.md

 1. :gun: :runner: :white_flower: :moneybag: - flower sack doll fighter death match with water guns

 1. :left_right_arrow: :crossed_swords: :busts_in_silhouette: :pill: - two player adversarial tetris, each player is on opposite sides of the board and picks the piece that the opponent has to use next, time limit before block falls on its own

+1. :snake: :building_construction: :stopwatch: :wolf: - mini rts, but it's animals in the wild fighting over territory

+1. :fire: :cowboy_hat_face: :chains: :carpentry_saw: - network multiplayer, run around chopping of each others heads and bring heads to fire pit at home base to score points